Inauthentic Item Complaints on Amazon: What Sellers Must Know

 What Are Inauthentic Item Complaints on Amazon?

-Supplier or distribution issues – Amazon questions supply chain documentation.
+Supplier or distribution issues – Amazon questions the validity of supply chain documentation

-Buyer misunderstanding -Customers believe an item is not genuine because of packaging differences.
+Buyer misunderstanding -Customers believe an item to be inauthentic due to differences in packaging

-Competitor Sabotage – Sellers sometimes misuse the system to file false claims
+Competitor Sabotage – Sellers use the complaint system fraudulently to file false claims

 Consequences of an Inauthentic Item Complaint

-Account Suspension – If multiple complaints occur, the entire account may be suspended.
+Account Suspension – Should there be multiple inauthentic complaints against an account, the account may also be suspended.

 Steps to Take if You Receive an Inauthentic Complaint